 - 2013 Fulbright-Hays Fellow: Religious Plurality in India Sudy Tour

 - 2014 Gilder-Lehrman Institute of American History Scholar at the University of Colorado - Boulder

 - 2015 Smithsonian Institute American Art Museum Summer Scholar in Washington, DC

 - 2015 TEACH Fellowship Study Tour to Bahrain, Qatar, & United Arab Emirates

-- 2016 National for the Endowment for the Humanities Summer Teacher Seminar at New York University & City Lore
+- 2016 National Endowment for the Humanities Summer Seminar at New York University / City Lore

-- 2018 Fulbright-Hays Fellow: Dimensions of China Study Tour (Shanghai, Beijing, Xi'an, Chengdu, Chongqing, Guiyang, Guilin, Shenzhen, & Hong Kong)
+- 2018 Fulbright-Hays Dimenstions of China Study Tour (Shanghai, Beijing, Xi'an, Chengdu, Chongqing, Guiyang, Guilin, Shenzhen, & Hong Kong)

 - Agenda/Pass Book (provided by EVHS)